nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/using-the-database-upgrade-tool.md

 1. After the upgrade completes, check the log for any database upgrade failures or errors.
 You can use [Gogo Shell commands](../upgrade-stability-and-performance/upgrading-modules-using-gogo-shell.md) to troubleshoot issues and finish the upgrades.

-1. Prepare for testing DXP by undoing any upgrade-specific tuning and reviewing the [Post-Upgrade Considerations](./post-upgrade-considerations.md).
+1. Prepare for testing Liferay by undoing any upgrade-specific tuning and reviewing the [Post-Upgrade Considerations](./post-upgrade-considerations.md).

-1. Start your server and validate DXP with its upgraded database.
+1. Start your server and validate Liferay with its upgraded database.

     ![Here is the Liferay DXP landing screen.](./using-the-database-upgrade-tool/images/01.png)

-You've upgraded your DXP database using the upgrade tool.
+You've upgraded your Liferay database using the upgrade tool.

 If this was a trial upgrade and you want to shorten the upgrade time, tune your database for upgrade (if you haven't already) and [review for and remove unnecessary data](../upgrade-stability-and-performance/database-pruning-for-faster-upgrades.md) from the database.
 Repeat this article as necessary.